$625 Million in Damages Prevented

-Research from The Nature Conservancy says coastal wetlands prevented more than $625 million in property damages during Hurricane Sandy and reduced property damages throughout the Northeast by 10% on average.
+Research from The Nature Conservancy says coastal wetlands prevented more than $625 million in property damages during Hurricane Sandy and reduced property damages throughout the Northeast by 10 percent on average.

 In New Jersey alone, wetlands saved more than $425 million in property damages.
-In Maryland, wetlands reduced damages by 29%.
+In Maryland, wetlands reduced damages by 29 percent.

 Properties built on previously existing wetlands, and properties at low elevations, face the greatest risk from flooding.
 These at-risk properties often derive the greatest protective benefits from coastal wetland conservation efforts.